gabrielyap/image-uploader-mongo/README.md

 ![screenshot](sc_3.jpg)

 The project is available through the demo link above.
 I learned a lot about how to use Next.js to start a React project, as well as how to use Tailwind to stylize components.
 Also, I learned more about Axios and how I can use it to send requests to Cloudinary.

+Problems/Solved: I could not get functions to run after an Axios request, then I realized I had to send a res.status back from the server.
+Search would not work when search is invalid, then valid.
+Have to reset.

 ### Built With